minna-xD/Wordpuzzle_NF/README.md

 # Word puzzles

 Two playable word puzzles and one hand-drawn design (Bonza-style puzzle turned out to be quite complex to code).
 These were not created to showcase coding experience.
+The puzzle types are referring to _Netflix Puzzled_.

 View on [GitHub Pages](https://minna-xd.github.io/Wordpuzzle_NF/)